Gruntfuggly/todo-tree/README.md

 **Todo Tree: Remove Tag** - shows a list of current tags which can be selected for removing

-*Note: The Remove Tag command can be used to show current tags - just press Escape or Enter with out selecting any to close it.*
+<sup>*Note: The Remove Tag command can be used to show current tags - just press Escape or Enter with out selecting any to close it.*</sup>

 ### Export